c-wenlong/tp/docs/UserGuide.md

 * Student's Bolts (a measure of the classes the student was absent for)
 * Student's Tags

-Students are unique by name but are currently case-insensitive.
-This means you cannot add two or more students with the same name if they have the same case for this current version.
+Students are unique by name, and this check is [case-sensitive](#glossary-case-sensitive).
+This means that you cannot add two or more students with the **same name and same case** for this current version.

 #### Tag